EPCCed/archer2-intro-to-lammps/_episodes/03-simulation-setup.md

 pair_style  lj/cut 3.5
 ```

-In this case, Lennard-Jones interactions, cut at 3.5 Å. Cutting the
+In this case, we are using Lennard-Jones interactions, cut at 3.5 Å. Cutting
-interactions at a certain distance (as opposed to calculating interactions up
+the interactions at a certain distance (as opposed to calculating interactions
-to an 'infinite' distance, drastically reduces the computation time.
+up to an 'infinite' distance, drastically reduces the computation time.
 This
 approximation is only valid because the LJ potential is asymptotic to zero at
 high *d* distance between particles.

+{% include figure.html url="" max-width="60%" file="/fig/2_MD-primer/lj_potential_new.png" alt="Lattice" %}

+and another test

 {% include figure.html url="" max-width="60%" file="/fig/2_MD-primer/lj_potential_new.png" alt="Lattice" %}